Inside Scoop: This delicious high fiber meal plan will help curb your sugar cravings and kick start weight loss.

 - Breakfast: 1 Serving of Warm Peanut Butter Oats with 1/2 cup blueberries.

-- Lunch: Chopped salad with 2 cups of spinach, 1/4 cup chickpeas, 1.5 oz. goat cheese, 1/4 cucumber, 1/2 red pepper, 1 Tbsp hemp seeds, 2 Tbsp salad dressing (olive oil & lemon or balsamic vinegar) and 1/4 avocado.
+- Lunch: Chopped salad with 2 cups of spinach or mixed greens, 1/4 cup chickpeas, 1.5 oz. goat cheese, 1/4 cucumber, 1/2 red pepper, 1 Tbsp hemp seeds, 2 Tbsp salad dressing (olive oil & lemon or balsamic vinegar) and 1/4 avocado.

-- Dinner: 5 oz.
-Salmon filet with 1 Tbsp tamari, 1/2 cup cooked quinoa and sautéed asparagus (or veggie mix).
+- Dinner: Baked Ginger & Soy Salmon with 1/2 cup cooked quinoa or brown rice and sautéed asparagus or veggie mix (make extra salmon for Day 2 lunch).

-- Snack 1: Cucumber and carrot slices with 3 Tbsp store-bought or homemade Spinach & Artichoke Hummus.
+- Snack 1 (optional): Cucumber and carrot slices with 3 Tbsp store-bought hummus or homemade Spinach & Artichoke Hummus.

-- Snack 1: 1 brown rice cake with 1 Tbsp natural almond or peanut butter, half a banana.
+- Snack 1 (optional): 1 brown rice cake with 1 Tbsp natural almond or peanut butter, half a banana.

 - Lunch: Mashed Chickpea Salad on 2 Gluten-free or Ezekiel toasts (leftover for Day 5).